-The Company co-invests with the California State Teachers' Retirement System ("CalSTRS") in a joint venture ("RegCal") in which the Company has an ownership interest of 25%.
-As of September 30, 2008, RegCal owned seven shopping centers, had total assets of \$159.4 million and net income of \$5.6 million for the nine months ended of which the Company's share of the venture's total assets and net income was \$39.8 million and \$1.4 million, respectively.
-During 2008, RegCal sold one shopping center to an unrelated party for \$9.5 million and recognized a gain of \$4.2 million.
+The Company co-invests with the California State Teachers' Retirement System ("CalSTRS") in a joint venture ("RegCal") in which the Company has a 25% ownership interest.
+As of September 30, 2008, RegCal owned seven shopping centers, had total assets of \$159.4 million, and net income of \$5.6 million for the nine months ended.
+The Company has a unilateral DIK right to liquidate the partnership; therefore, the Company has applied the Restricted Gain Method to determine the amount of gain that the Company recognizes on property sales to RegCal.
+During the nine months ended 2008 and 2007, the Company did not sell any properties to RegCal.
+Since its inception in 2004, the Company has recognized gain of \$10.1 million on partial sales to RegCal and deferred gain of \$3.4 million.
+During the nine months ended 2008, RegCal sold one shopping center to an unrelated party for \$9.5 million and recognized a gain of \$4.2 million.

-The Company co-invests with Macquarie CountryWide Trust of Australia ("MCW") in five joint ventures, two in which the Company has an ownership interest of 25% (collectively, "MCWR I"), two in which it has an ownership interest of 24.95% (collectively, "MCWR II"), and one in which it has an ownership interest of 16.35% ("MCWR-DESCO").
+The Company co-invests with Macquarie CountryWide Trust of Australia ("MCW") in five co-investment partnerships two in which the Company has an ownership interest of 25% (collectively "MCWR I"), two in which the Company has an ownership interest of 24.95% ("MCWR II" and "MCWR III"), and one in which the Company has an ownership interest of 16.35% ("MCWR-DESCO").

-As of September 30, 2008, MCWR I owned 42 shopping centers, had total assets of \$599.3 million, and net income of \$8.3 million for the nine months ended of which the Company's share of the venture's total assets and net income was \$149.9 million and \$2.5 million, respectively.
+The Company's investment in the five co-investment partnerships with MCW totals \$245.3 million and represents 5.9% of the Company's total assets at September 30, 2008.
+At September 30, 2008, the five co-investment partnerships had total assets of \$3.5 billion and net income of \$9.3 million and the Company's share of the co-investment partnerships' total assets and net income was \$830.3 million and \$1.2 million, respectively.